Leaf-Agriculture/docs/docs/user_management_endpoints.md

   </TabItem>
 </Tabs>

 ### `GET  /john-deere-credentials/{id}`

-Get the John Deere credentials of the user based own his id and returns a JSON with the credentials.
-If during a background processing for Fields or Operations file we detect that this credential is no longer valid, the value of valid will be changed to false.
+Get the John Deere credentials of the user based own its id and returns a JSON with the credentials.
+If during a background processing for Fields or Operations file we detect that this credentials is no longer valid, the value of the status will be changed.

 #### Response